 The Charpy Impact Test consist of striking a suitable specimen with a hammer on a pendulum arm while the specimen is held securely at each end.
 The hammer strikes opposite the notch.
 The energy absorbed by the specimen is determined by precisely measuring the decrease in motion of the pendulum arm.

-Important factors that involve the toughness of a material include: low temperatures, high strain rates (by impact or pressurization), and stress concentrators such as notches cracks and voids.
+Important factors that affect the toughness of a material include: low temperatures, high strain rates (by impact or pressurization), and stress concentrators such as notches, cracks and voids.